Email Processing in Lua

 Overridden metamethods: None

-The table contains the description of the headers to be modified in the message being processed (or removed from it).
+The table contains the description of the headers to be modified in the message (or removed from it).

 Field